InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 </div>

 ### Step 1: Import Necessary Libraries
-Before we start, we need to import the required libraries.
-These libraries will help us send requests to the website and parse the HTML content.

 ```python
 import requests # library that helps us fetch the HTML content of the web page
 from bs4 import BeautifulSoup # Used for parsing and navigating through the HTML structure.